Book a building inspection

 • name and phone number of the on-site contact person.

-• After every inspection the inspector will email a site report to you.
+• after every inspection the inspector will email a site report to you

-• If you've failed the inspection, you’ll need to fix the problem and book a re-inspection.
+• if you've failed the inspection, you’ll need to fix the problem and book a re-inspection.
 There could be instances where the inspector will state a conditional continuation of building work on the report.
 This means the inspector may allow work that is unaffected by the non-compliant work to continue, but the non-compliant work will needs to be fixed and then re-inspected.

-• If the problem is severe you may be issued with a Notice to Fix
+• if the problem is severe you may be issued with a Notice to Fix.

-Contact details
+Contact